sayeemabdullah/CSS-Cribsheet/README.md

 `flex-wrap` is another important property of flex.
 Let’s say when there are multiple boxes in a row so to keep them in a single line they shrink the size of the boxes but if we don’t want that we have to use `flex-wrap` and change the default (`nowrap`) to `wrap`.

-After this we will see that the boxes are not in the center of the axes to change this `align-content` comes which can align multiple lines or whole content.
+After this, we will see that the boxes are not in the center of the axes to change this `align-content` comes which can align multiple lines or whole content.

 To style a **flex item** we can use `align-self`.